adarshdoreswamy/basic-banking-app/README.md

 # basic-banking-app
-This is a Simple app which have transaction details and user interogation
+basic bankijng transaction app .which gives you transaction details and and balance sheet

 tools used
 android studio version9